top of page

 Preparation

-1. Heat a large, heavy (preferably cast-iron) skillet over medium.
-Brush the bread on both sides with olive oil.
-Lay the bread in the skillet and cook, pressing occasionally with a spatula, until crisp and golden brown, about 90 seconds per side.
-(If your slices are large, you may have to do this in two batches.)
-Set the bread aside.
+1. Heat a large cast-iron skillet over medium heat.
+Brush the bread on both sides with the olive oil.
+Cook in the skillet, pressing occasionally with a spatula, until deeply golden and crisp, about 90 seconds per side.
+Work in batches if your slices are large.
+Set aside.

-2. Heat a Dutch oven or other heavy pot over medium-high heat.
-Add the bacon and cook, stirring frequently, until it has browned a little and rendered at least a tablespoon of fat, about 4 minutes.
-Add the onion and cook, stirring, until it has softened and turned golden, about 4 minutes.
-Add the garlic, paprika, thyme, red pepper flakes, and 1 teaspoon kosher salt and cook, stirring, for a minute or two.
+2. Heat a Dutch oven or large heavy pot over medium-high heat.
+Add the bacon and cook, stirring frequently, until browned and rendered, about 4 minutes.
+Add the onion and cook, stirring occasionally, until softened and golden, about 4 minutes.
+Add the garlic, paprika, thyme, and red pepper flakes and cook, stirring constantly, until fragrant, about 1 minute.
+Season with 1 teaspoon of kosher salt.

 Comments